DrkSephy/integrated-chinese/README.md

 # Installation

-1. Clone this repository.
+1. Clone this repository
-2. Run: `python chinese.py`.
+2. Run: `python chinese.py`

 If you would like this to run each time you open up a new terminal, add the following line your `.bash_profile` file as shown below:

     python path/to/chinese.py/chinese.py

+# Specify specific chapter for word generation

 Are you only interested in generating words from a specific chapter?
 If so, you can add the following command line argument to your `python chinese.py` call: